jrsharp/jrsharp.github.io/pages/vgdev.md

 permalink: "/projects/vgdev/"
 ---

-One of my fond interests is video game / console development.
+I really enjoy video game / console development.
-I've always thought it was cool how video games were written to run on special hardware specifically designed for gaming.
-In the past few years I've dabbled a bit with Nintendo Gameboy programming.
+In the past few years I've mostly dabbled with Nintendo Gameboy programming.
 I have put up this page to highlight a few of the consoles that I find particularly interesting.
 I also hope to have some of my own demos / programs / games / code posted in the future.